 Must-Haves: The Warren-Tyagi Formula

-Similarly, your “Must Have” list could include a car payment and auto insurance, even though a car isn’t one of the basic needs on the Gallup list.
-Even if a car isn’t a necessity for you, once you’ve bought one, paying the bills for it becomes one.
+Similarly, your must-have list could include a car payment and auto insurance even though a vehicle isn’t one of the basic needs on the Gallup list.
+That’s because even if a car isn’t a necessity for you, once you’ve bought one, paying the bills for it becomes one.